ldelbel/Ruby_capstone/README.md

 ## 🛠 Installing <a name = "ins"></a>

 - run npm install to install the dependencies for the project

+To be able to test, do the following

 - run bundle init to create a Gemfile
 - add rspec gem in your Gemfile
 - run bundle install to install the gems

+## 🛠 Running the Linter on a Ruby File<a name = "ins"></a>

+To run the Linter on a file, follow these steps:

+- Go to Ruby_capstone/bin
+ - run ruby main.rb <target_file.rb_path>

+Remember to type the path relative to where main.rb is.

 ## 🛠 Testing <a name = "testing"></a>